KlausVigo/shinyTreeViewer/README.md

 You can launch shinyTreeViewer directly via the [RStudio server](http://klash.shinyapps.io/shinyTreeViewer/).

 The R_code tab gives you the R commands used for creating the plot.
-This allows you to to explore with different parameters or can be a starting point to create more sophisticated plots.
+This allows you to explore with different parameters or can be a starting point to create more sophisticated plots.

 License